FFmpeg/FFmpeg/README.md

 3. Run VS2013 ARM Cross Tools Command Prompt first, and then run the msys from the command prompt.
 4. make sure cl, lib is in the Visual Studio, not from MinGW.
 You can rename the cl or lib in MinGW folder.
 5. Run build_ffmpeg_msvc.sh

-## Issues

-This project is not finished, these issues should be fixed.
-1. vc1dspneon.asm , mlpdsparmv6.S not finish.
-So this ffmpeg doesn't support vc1 and mlp decode.
-2. \libswscale\arm not finish.
-3. No network support.

 ## Libraries